pghalliday/grunt-mocha-test/README.md

 - Mock growl binaries so that the growl test actually checks if growl is called

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+Lint and test your code using `npm test`.

 ## Using Vagrant
 To use the Vagrantfile you will also need to install the chef omnibus vagrant plugin